NVIDIA: $130B Revenue and 80% Market Share — The AI Economy's Kingmaker

 The H100/B200 Gold Rush

-The H100 GPU was the most sought-after piece of hardware in 2024-2025.
-Companies waited 6-12 months for delivery.
-The H100 costs $25,000-40,000 per chip, and companies ordered thousands at a time.
+The H100 was the most sought-after piece of hardware in 2024-2025.
+Companies waited 6-12 months.
+Each chip costs $25,000-40,000, and companies ordered them by the thousands.

 • Meta: 600,000+ GPUs for Llama training